pinoyyid/ngGAPI/README.md

 return | A callback function  | A `ResponseObject` containing a promise and the response data ({promise:ng.IPromise, data:NgGapi.IDriveFile})
 validation | None.
 Whatever you submit is sent to Google | Some.
 We detect some common errors (eg. a missing fileId for a GET and throw an exception)

-Example: Here is the Get method being used to retrieve a file in both Google gapi amd ngGAPI
+Example: Here is the Get method being used to retrieve a file in both Google gapi and ngGAPI
 ```
 // Google gapi
 function getFile(fileId) {